-- 1. This case involves the U.S. Army Corps of Engineers' improper issuance of Nationwide Permit 12, a general permit issued for pipelines and other utility projects pursuant to Section 404(e) of the Clean Water Act, and improper approval of the Keystone XL pipeline using Nationwide Permit 12.
-The Corps violated the National Environmental Policy Act, the Clean Water Act, the Endangered Species Act, and the Administrative Procedure Act by issuing Nationwide Permit 12 without assessing its significant direct, indirect, and cumulative environmental effects and by using the Permit to approve most of Keystone XL's water crossings without analyzing its project-specific impacts. - 2.
+- 1. This case involves the U.S. Army Corps of Engineers' improper issuance of Nationwide Permit 12, a general permit issued for pipelines and other utility projects pursuant to section 404(e) of the Clean Water Act, and improper approval of the Keystone XL pipeline using Nationwide Permit 12.
+The Corps violated the National Environmental Policy Act, the Clean Water Act, and the Administrative Procedure Act by issuing Nationwide Permit 12 without assessing its significant direct, indirect, and cumulative environmental effects and by using the Permit to approve most of Keystone XL's water crossings without analyzing its project-specific impacts. - 2.
 In previous litigation over federal approvals of the Keystone XL pipeline, this Court ruled that the U.S. State Department violated the National Environmental Policy Act (NEPA) by failing to supplement its 2014 environmental impact statement (EIS) in light of a new pipeline route through Nebraska and new information about the project's impacts, including new information about the risks and impacts of climate change, oil markets, and oil spills into waterways.
-The Court further found that the State Department violated the Endangered Species Act (ESA) by failing to properly analyze the impacts of oil spills on listed species.
 The Court enjoined project construction and remanded to the State Department for further environmental analysis.
-On appeal, and after

-President Trump issued a new permit for the project on March 29, 2019, the Ninth Circuit dismissed the suit as moot.
-Nonetheless, the State Department has stated that it intends to continue revising the EIS to address the Court's order, and that further analysis is being undertaken pursuant to Section 7 of the ESA.
-Those processes are ongoing.
+After President Trump issued a new permit for the project on March 29, 2019, the Ninth Circuit dismissed the suit as moot.
+Nonetheless, the State Department has stated that it intends to continue revising the EIS to address the Court's order.
+That process is ongoing.